Can Essential Oils Help the Digestive System?

 In a review article on peppermint oil on Irritable Bowel Syndrome (IBS) and other disorders, it was found that peppermint was successfully used in IBS, indigestion, childhood abdominal pain and postoperative nausea.
 If you’re interested in how peppermint oil works on these conditions have a look at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5814329/ .

-This review identified eight essential oils that prevented gastric ulcer formation (fennel, rosemary, ginger, bitter orange, cardamom, dill), reduced production of gastric acids (dill) and promoted upper gastrointestinal healing (ginger, garlic, peppermint).
+A review in 2020 identified eight essential oils that prevented gastric ulcer formation (fennel, rosemary, ginger, bitter orange, cardamom, dill), reduced production of gastric acids (dill) and promoted upper gastrointestinal healing (ginger, garlic, peppermint).
 All of these studies were done on animals.

 Although there are no particular oils for acid reflux or Gastroesophageal Reflux Disease (GERD), oils for indigestion and heartburn can be used.
 Oils for indigestion may include frankincense, fennel, cumin, ginger, marjoram, peppermint and rosemary.
 For heartburn, sandalwood and cardamom oils can be used.
 One study tested the effect of drinking peppermint tea on GERD during pregnancy and found a significant reduction in symptoms.